Viasil Reviews: The natural performance enhancer for you?

 Here’s a look at the gel’s ingredients:

-• Polysorbate 20: emulsifier safely used in beauty products to modify texture
+• Polysorbate 20: an emulsifier safely used in beauty products to modify texture

 • Phenoxyethanol: a preservative to stop bacterial growth, safely used in cosmetics

-• Imidazolidinyl Urea: a derivative of formaldehyde, safe in low doses (under 0.5% of total product mass), but linked to skin irritation and other side effects in about 1% of people, according to this imidazolidinyl review
+• Imidazolidinyl urea: a derivative of formaldehyde, safe in low doses (under 0.5% of total product mass) but linked to skin irritation and other side effects

 According to a 2015 clinical study of an alprostadil-based cream, topical gels have often been used to treat ED successfully.
-Nearly 33% of participants responded well to this topical testosterone cream, too.
+In fact, one pilot study of a transdermal testosterone gel saw a nearly 33% success rate.
 But there are no studies about the effects of L-arginine as a topical for treating ED.
 There are also no studies about the long-term side effects and safety concerns of topicals for ED.

-Considering that any topical you put on your skin is directly absorbed into the area, we recommend some caution to protect your sensitive parts.
-And we encourage you to talk to a doctor before trying it.
+Considering that any topical you put on your skin is directly absorbed into the area, we recommend exercising some caution to protect your sensitive parts.
+We also encourage you to talk to a doctor before trying one.

 Is Viasil safe?

-There’s a pretty good chance that Viasil is going to be safe for most men, especially men who aren’t on any other prescription medications and those who don’t have any history of cardiovascular risk or disease.
+Viasil should be safe for most men, especially those who aren’t on any other prescription medications and don’t have a history of cardiovascular risk or disease.
 The difficulty in assessing the product’s overall safety profile comes from the same place that impacts any real assertion about its efficacy: lack of research.

-Some small-scale studies in humans and animals show relatively low occurrence of adverse reactions at doses higher than those used in Viasil, but the study populations are often too small to be convincing.
-Additionally, those studies almost always look at individual ingredients isolated from other influences.
-There is no study looking at the specific set of ingredients and doses used in Viasil.
+Some small-scale human and animal studies on Viasil’s individual ingredients show relatively low occurrence of adverse reactions at doses higher than those used in Viasil, but the study populations are often too small to be convincing.
+Additionally, those studies almost always look at ingredients isolated from other influences.
+There’s no study looking at the specific set of ingredients and doses used in Viasil.

 • Low blood pressure